mudita/MuditaOS/pure_changelog.md

 * Fixed returning to call screen from message template
 * Fixed displaying wrong information on screen after rejecting call with SMS template
 * Fixed lack of contact search list update when returning to list after contact edition
-* Fixed wrong USSD flow when user closed USSD popup with back button
-* Fixed broken abbreviating of multiline text messages content in deletion window
-* Fixed misleading labels in the Phonebook application when using search engine
-* Fixed text pasting in new contact window when some text is already present there
-* Fixed unnecessary deep refresh when pressing up arrow in empty list view
-* Fixed going back to Messages instead of Contacts in case message thread was previously opened from Contacts
-* Fixed autoconnecting other BT devices when another one is already connected
-* Fixed going to Calls instead of Contacts after aborted or confirmed attempt to create contact from Calls
-* Fixed misleading "Nie" abbreviation for word "Niedziela" (Sunday) in new alarm window
-* Fixed automatic message pasting into content field in thread view after message forwarding
-* Fixed redundant logs about CSQ reporting mode

 ## [1.6.0 2023-02-27]